Episode 18 - Mature Content Part 2

 Episode 17 - Mature Content Part 1

 Does Christian fantasy need more ‘mature content’?
 What IS maturity?
-What is the role of the spiritual - and of spiritual maturity - in fantasy?
-We will be exploring these questions and more in our series on mature content.
+What is the role of spiritual maturity, difficult themes, and deeper thinking in fantasy?
+We will be exploring these questions and more in our series on mature content, as we take a look at classic literature and what authors like C.S.
+Lewis and J.R.R.
+Tolkien can teach us.

 Episode 15 – Stereotypes, Mary Sues and Gary Stus